 Step 2: Identify and complete the appropriate Travel Reimbursement Form below.
-Be sure to include the PO# from your original cash advance in the PO# field.
+Be sure to include the PO number from your original cash advance in the PO field.

 Step 3: Scan the completed travel reimbursement form from Step 2 and all relevant receipts including the cashier receipt for money left over from the cash advance if applicable and attach to a purchase request on your organization’s Nest page.
-If you do not have access to a scanner you can come to the Office of Student Engagement in SUN 202 for assistance in scanning your documents
+If you do not have access to a scanner, visit Student Engagement in SUN 225 for assistance in scanning your documents.

-Step 4: If your reimbursement request included any original receipts (example - cash register style, tear out receipt book, etc.) the physical receipts also must be delivered/mailed to the Office of Student Engagement in SUN 202 before final processing can take place.
+Step 4: If your reimbursement request included any original receipts (cash register style, tear out receipt book, etc.) the physical receipts also must be delivered/mailed to Student Engagement before final processing can take place.